linkmalloc/proudbisayabai.ph/_posts/2021-05-02-panas-waterfalls-eco-cultural-park.md

 author: "Ariel Alegado | Team Leader"
 author_img: "/images/posts/team/ariel.jpg"
 layout: post
-title: "Panas Waterfalls Eco-Cultural Park"
+title: "Experience the beauty of nature at Panas Waterfalls Eco-Cultural Park"
 description: "Experience the beauty of nature!
 Come and visit Panas Waterfalls Eco-cultural Park in Davao.
 Relax your mind from your busy daily living and meditate for a while!"
 categories:
   - destination